Java/Tomcat-Jetty

 • Use optional DataDome init parameters datadome.proxy_server, datadome.proxy_port, datadome.proxy_ssl in web.xml.

-Note: using the DataDome module with outbound proxy can slow down the total time spent calling DataDome API and increase timeouts.
+Using the DataDome module with an outbound proxy can slow down the total time spent calling DataDome API and increase timeouts.
 Please adjust timeout settings accordingly.